yw-fang/readingnotes/README.md

 The repo. goes across the condensed matter physics, materials science, ab initio codes, data science, and machine learning.

-Here is the dict. for the folders in this repo.
+Here is the information of the folders in this repo.

 1. cmphysics: condensed matter physics
 2. matsci: materials science